bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 - the detection of Bogdanov-Takens (BT) is performed using the test function[^Bindel] $\psi_{BT}(p) = 	\langle w(p),v(p)\rangle$
 - the detection of Bautin (GH) is based on the test function $\psi_{GH}(p) = \Re(l_1(p))$ where $l_1$ is the Lyapunov coefficient defined in [Simple Hopf point](@ref).
+- the detection of Hopf-Hopf (HH) is performed by monitoring the eigenvalues.

 > The continuation of Hopf points is stopped at BT and when $\omega<100\epsilon$ where $\epsilon$ is the newton tolerance.